rezaahmadi-99/statistical-arbitrage-RL/README.md

 ## Results

 - Sharpe ratio on simulated Ornstein-Uhlenbeck path: ~3.48
-- The learned policy consistently identifies profitable entry and exit points in OU-generated process, but in of sample spread for GOOGL - MSFT the performance varies.
-For example, through 2007 which the stock value dropped for both assets, the PnL consistently improved.
-However, since 2022, the agent struggled to have an edge in the market.
+- The learned policy consistently identifies profitable entry and exit points in OU-generated process.
+- Delivered strong performance in high-volatility years, including Sharpe 3.58 and 15% cumulative profit in 2009, Sharpe 3.34 and 11% in 2024, Sharpe 3.30 and significant gains in 2023, and Sharpe 0.85 in 2008 crisis, while underperforming in low-reversion periods (Sharpe -0.72 in 2021, -0.25 in 2025).

 ## Future Directions